Gulf Coast Package

 Details of the Drilling Program

-Information regarding the remaining seven wells is set out below.
+Information regarding the remaining five wells is set out below.

 The estimated quantities of petroleum that may potentially be recovered by the application of future development projects relate to undiscovered accumulations.
 These estimates have both an associated risk of discovery and a risk of development.
 Further appraisal and evaluation is required to determine the existence of a significant quantity of potentially moveable hydrocarbons.